slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 HOWEVER: no one’s going to help you in a way that’s prejudicial to them.

 <!--
+know your audience: podcast -> network of friends

 The difference between success and failure can be as simple as keeping in touch

 Handle Rejection Gracefully